TaiwoOmotayo/Salary-Prediction/README.md

 # Salary Prediction Project

 ## Overview
-This repository contains code and data for predicting salaries based on various features related to data professions.
-The goal of this project is to develop and deploy a salary prediction model that can assist in estimating salaries for data professionals.
+This repository contains code and data for predicting salaries based on various features related to data professions.In this project, I developed and deployed a salary prediction model aimed at estimating salaries for data professionals.

 ## Project Structure
 - **data/**: Contains datasets used for training and testing the model.